ibm-cloud-docs/direct-link/direct-link-july-policy-change.md

 ## IBM Cloud Direct Link global routing overview
 {: #ibm-cloud-direct-link-global-routing-overview}

 All current Direct Link offerings include local routing with no additional fees.
 This service includes access to data centers in the local market where the Direct Link connection is located.
 It provides unlimited ingress and egress traffic across Direct Link private connections to IBM Cloud resources within the customer’s account.
-With the Local Routing option, Direct Link traffic is restricted to the services provided by this local market.
+With Local routing, Direct Link traffic is restricted to the services provided by this local market.

-To route network traffic outside of the local market to which the Direct Link is connected (PoP or data center), you must add the Global Routing option, which expands access to include all of IBM Cloud data centers globally.
+To route network traffic outside of the local market to which the Direct Link is connected (PoP or data center), you must add the Global routing option, which expands access to include all of IBM Cloud data centers globally.

 Global routing is applied to individual Direct Link services.
 Global routing is not applied via aggregation.
 It must be specified on each Direct Link service desiring connectivity outside of a given market.